pwillard/CBASIC/manual.md

 An important function of the `BASE` statement is to allow specific memory assignments for specific or special variable names.
 Some of the reasons for this application are as follows:

 1. To take advantage of the normally unused upper 32K of RAM for large arrays and variable storage.
 2. To assign specific variable names and types with memory addresses which have special functions or values.
-For example addresses of PIAREMs, X-Pad, 80 coulmn cards, RS-232 cards or other interface devices which have control or status registers, may be given BASIC variable names.
+For example addresses of PIA's, X-Pad, 80 coulmn cards, RS-232 cards or other interface devices which have control or status registers, may be given BASIC variable names.
 A common type of "trick" is to declare the memory used by video displays or graphics memory to be declared as a BASIC array.
 3. The BASE statement can assign locations to specific variables without disrupting the normal internal data address pointer, and then allow normal allocation to resume by assigning a value of zero to the `BASE` pointer (`BASE=OOOO`).
 The `BASE` statement can also be used for allocating all variable storage by simply setting the location at the beginning of the program and us i ng only the BASE pointer for variable allocation.

 When using the `ORG` and `BASE` statements the programmer must take care to e nsure that there are no conflicts or overlaps between program and data storage, by using assignments which are not overlapped.
 If the BASE statement is not used, the Compiler will automatically select the correct locations for variable storage.
 Sometimes it is useful to declare a variable without generating code at the time it is declared.